du82/unfathoming/content/archive/2024/hello-world.md

 ## Why?
 As I see it, content creation (especially writing) is [the antithesis of content consumption](/archive/2024/the-antithesis-of-content-consumption), as it takes a conscious effort to compile your thoughts, feelings, and ideas in a way that makes sense to outsiders.

 I've always wanted to improve my English skills, and maintaining a blog is a way to achieve that in a relatively low-stakes environment, away from the noise, trendiness, and engagement-seeking of the rest of the internet.
-This is also why my blog lacks a comment section or any way to contact me.
+This is also why my blog lacks a comment section or any way to contact me{% sidenote "I actively avoid social media and I don't have any accounts." %}.

 The IT industry is evolving, and much of the resulting output cannot be considered finished.
 There's always new updates to be shipped and new releases to follow.
 I was drawn towards writing for the exact opposite reason; when you're done writing and you hit the "commit changes" button, you can move on to the next topic.